brillout/wildcard-api/docs/conceptual-faq.template.md

-The distinctive difference is that, from the perspective of a third party, your custom API is set in stone but, from your perspective, your custom API can be modified at will while developing your frontend.
+The distinctive difference is that, from the perspective of a third party, your API is set in stone but, from your perspective, your API can be modified at will while developing your frontend.

 !INLINE ./snippets/section-footer.md #conceptual-faq --hide-source-path

-### I can create a custom API myself, do I need Wildcard?
+### I can create custom endpoints myself, why do I need Wildcard?

 Instead of Wildcard,
-you can create a custom API yourself by manually adding HTTP routes to your web server.
+you can create an API yourself by manually adding HTTP routes to your web server.

 Wildcard is just a little tool that takes care of:
  - Serialization